Do you wait for positive attention, or ask for it?

-One of the people on my mailing list, “Daniel”, asked, “whenever I’m hanging with my friends I end up being very quiet if there’s several of us there, and no one seems to ask me my opinion about things like they do when there’s just a couple of us.
-How do I get people to give me more attention and ask me to participate more?”
+One of the people on my mailing list, “Daniel”, sent me a question.
+“Whenever I’m hanging with my friends I end up being very quiet if there’s several of us there.
+And no one seems to ask me my opinion about things.
+At least not if there’s more than just a couple of us.
+How do I get people to give me more attention?
+Or ask me to participate more?”

-Another question came in another email exchange with “Ryan” after I asked if he was quiet in social settings because he didn’t have anything to say, or didn’t know how to say it.
-He answered, “I def have a lot to say but how do I know that people want to hear it?
+Another question came in another email exchange with “Ryan”.
+I had asked him if he was quiet in social settings because he didn’t have anything to say, or didn’t know how to say it.
+He answered, “I def have a lot to say.
+But how do I know that people want to hear it?
 It’s not like I’m ever the center of attention so I don’t really know what people want me to say.”

-Both Kjetil and Ryan (fake names, by the way, to protect their identity) are waiting for the positive attention of others, rather than asking for it.
+Both Kjetil and Ryan are waiting for the positive attention of others, rather than asking for it.

-They are hoping that at some point, or by them knowing some trick, others will invite them to take the floor and speak their mind more often.
+They are hoping that at some point others will invite them to take the floor.
+That the people around them will ask them to speak their mind more often.

 But while it’s nice when that happens, it’s rare that it does.
-Especially in larger groups, if you don’t know the people you’re with well, or if you typically don’t take the floor yourself.
+Especially in larger groups or if you don’t know the people you’re with well.
+And almost always if you don’t take the floor yourself.

 This habit of waiting for an invitation to take up social space, rather than claiming it when we want it, is a habit that will hold us back in more than the obvious way.
 Not only does it ensure that we rarely get the opportunity to speak our mind in a group – but it also ensures that we will be invited to fewer groups.

 You see, people want connection.
 As humans we crave it, we need it.
-And among us humans, connection is primarily built through conversations.
+And conversations is what primarily builds connection among humans.
 Through exchanging thoughts, ideas, experiences, and opinions.

 So in order to experience connection, we have to spend time with someone who communicates with us.

 In any group, the one doing the least communication will, therefore, have the least opportunity to connect with someone.
-That both means that they will be less likely to be included in the group in the future and that whoever is in the group loses more and more interest in connecting with them because they don’t feel like there’s a connection there, to begin with.
+That both means that they will be less likely to be included in the group in the future and that whoever is in the group loses more and more interest in connecting with them.
+This happens because they don’t feel like there’s a connection there to begin with.

 You see, we will always create more connection with someone we communicate with than someone we do not communicate with – even if the communication is a disagreement.